emilwallner/Coloring-greyscale-images/README.md

 <p align="center"><img src="/README_images/beta.png?raw=true" width="745px"></p>

 For this model, I'd go with a this [cropped celebrity dataset](https://github.com/2014mchidamb/DeepColorization/tree/master/face_images) or [Nvidia's StyleGAN dataset](https://github.com/NVlabs/stylegan).
 Because the images are very similar, the network can learn basic colorization despite being trivial.
 To get a feel for the limits of this network, you can try it on this dataset of [diverse images from Unsplash](https://www.floydhub.com/emilwallner/datasets/colornet).
+If you are on a laptop, I'd run it for a day.
+If you are using a GPU, train it at least 6 - 12h.

 ## Full Version
+The full version adds information from a pre-trained classifier.
+You can think of the information as 20% nature, 30% humans, 30% sky, and 20% brick buildings.
+It then learns to combine that information with the black and white photo.
+It gives the network more confidence to color the image.
+Otherwise, it tends to default to the safest color, brown.

 <p align="center"><img src="/README_images/full.png?raw=true" width="750px"></p>

+In the article, I use the [Unsplash dataset](https://www.floydhub.com/emilwallner/datasets/colornet), but in retrospect, I'd choose five to ten categories in the [Imagenet dataset](http://image-net.org/download).
+You can also go with the [Nvidia's StyleGAN dataset](https://github.com/NVlabs/stylegan) or create a dataset from [Pixabay categories](https://github.com/wanghaodi/PixabaySpider).
+You'll start getting some results after about 12 - 24 hours on a GPU.

 ## GAN Version
+The GAN version uses Generative Adversarial Networks to make the coloring more consistent and vibrant.
+However, the network is a magnitude more complex and requires more computing power to work with.
+Many of the techniques in this network are inspired by the brilliant work of [Jason Antic](https://github.com/jantic) and his [DeOldify](https://github.com/jantic/DeOldify) coloring network.

+In breif, the generator comes from the [pix2pix model](https://arxiv.org/abs/1611.07004), the discriminators and loss function from the [pix2pixHD model](https://github.com/NVIDIA/pix2pixHD), and a few optimizations from the [Self-Attention GAN](https://arxiv.org/abs/1805.08318).

 <p align="center"><img src="/README_images/gan.png?raw=true" width="747px"></p>

 ## **Run the code on FloydHub**